Iris-Smok/The-Healthy-Family-PP4/README.md

 *Recently added recipes:*
 - Recently Added section shows the latest published recipes so users can quickly see recently published recipes
-- The Recently Added section is fully responsive, showing 4 recipe cards on a desktop and 3 on a tablet and mobile
+- The Recently Added section is fully responsive, showing 4 recipe cards
 - Each recipe takes the user to the recipe details page
 - Users can also see title, image, author, date posted, short description and number of likes